 These employers are called “Applicable Large Employers” or ALEs.

 If you have been living under a rock all these years, OR have been in denial, hopeful that a repeal would happen, OR are new to ACA employer compliance, OR think your employee count may hit 51+ this year – we hear you.
-Use our easy flowchart to find out how ACA rules apply to your organization.
+ACA reporting for employers can be easy.
+Use our flowchart find out how ACA rules apply to your organization.